joergister/git-hooks-template/What_is_the_Purpose_of_CodeStyle.md

 **Tools:**
 - **mypy**: Command-line tool that checks your code (`mypy your_file.py`)
-- **Pyright/Pylance**: Integrated into VS Code for real-time feedback
+- **Pyright/Pylance**: Integrated into VS Code for real-time feedback or into the Commit Hook like in this Template

 **When to use:**
 - During development to catch potential errors early